 1. Use the suggested lentil ratio to make the Bhalla.

 2. Whisk the batter well before making the vada.
-Whisking incorporate air into the batter, which makes the bhalla’s turn out light and airy.
+Whisking incorporates air into the batter, which makes the Bhalla’s turn out light and airy.

-3. The oil to fry the vada should be hot.
-Do not fry bhallas in cold oil, as they will fall flat.
-Fry vada on medium heat, so their center is well cooked.
+3. The oil in which the vada is fried should be hot.
+Do not fry the vadas in cold oil, as they will fall flat.
+Fry the vada on medium heat so that the center is well cooked.

-4. Do not overcrowd when frying the vadas, as they expand a bit when frying.
+4. Do not overcrowd the vadas when frying, as they expand a bit when frying.

 Storing Dahi Vada for later:

-After taking of the vada’s from the oil, cool the vada’s to room temperature before storing them in a ziploc bag or air tight container in the refrigerator or freezer.
-Do not soak the vada’s that you want to store in water.
+After removing the vadas from the oil, cool them to room temperature before storing them in a ziploc bag or airtight container in the refrigerator or freezer.
+Do not soak the vadas that you want to store in water.

 Dahi Bhallas stays good in the refrigerator for 3-4 days and in the freezer for 2 months.
-To use freezed vada, thaw them in the refrigerator.
+To use frozen vada, thaw them in the refrigerator.

 Using stored Dahi Vada:

-In a large saucepan, boil ample amount of water and turn off the flame.
-Add the stored (or thawed vada) to the hot water and let them rest for a minimum of 15-20 minutes.
+In a large saucepan, boil an ample amount of water and turn off the flame.
+Add the stored (or thawed) vada to the hot water and let it rest for a minimum of 15-20 minutes.

 If you have time, then they are water cool down.
 If you are in a hurry, then after 15-20 minutes, add cold water to the bowl.
-Once the Vada’s are cool enough to pick, take out each vada and gently press it in between your palms.
-Now it is ready to add to yogurt.
+Once the vada is cooled enough to pick, take out each vada and gently press it in between your palms.
+Now, it is ready to add to yogurt.

 Nutrition